 Medicinal use of Indian heliotrope/Scorpion Tail

 Indian Heliotrope has therapeutic properties due to the presence of chemical components viz.
 Pyrrolizidine Alkaloids, Tannins and Saponins.
 Alkaloid component (indicine principal base, echinatine, supinine, heleurine, heliotrine, lasiocarpine and lasiocarpine N-oxide) is responsible for anti-inflammatory, wound healing, antiseptic, antimicrobial, febrifuge, stimulation of gall bladder functions and menstruation stimulating properties.
-The most important local application of the plant is for the skin lesions, wounds, abscesses, gastric and varicose ulcerations, rashes and warts.
+The most important local application of the plant are for the skin lesions, wounds, abscesses, gastric and varicose ulcerations, rashes and warts.

 The infusion of the flowers taken in small doses regulates menstruation, where large doses are abortive.

 The leaves poultice is applied on rheumatic pain, insect stings and wounds.
 For scorpian sting and snakebites the paste of leaf is applied topically.

 This plant has diuretic properties.
 Diuretics are also known as water pills as they increase the urinary output and electrolyte excretion.
 They are useful in various diseases such as high blood pressure, fluid retention, oedema, acute and chronic renal failure, sciatica, kidney stones, lymphatic swelling, glaucoma, the liver disorders and many more diseases.
 The infusion of leaves have strong diuretic action.

 Contraindications, Caution/Warning, and Side Effects

 The leaves of the plant have emmenagogue action.
 The oral administration stimulates menstruation and causes abortion in pregnancy.

 The plant can be toxic if drunk regularly or in large doses (carcinogenic and/or the liver toxicity).